-Girrawheen is a mid-sized suburb in Western Australia within the Wanneroo local government area (postcode 6064).
-With a population of 8,897, the suburb has a mix of young professionals and families with a median age of 36.
+Girrawheen is a medium-sized suburb in Western Australia within the Wanneroo local government area (postcode 6064).
+The area has roughly 8,897 residents and a blend of families and working-age professionals, with a median age of 36.
 Households earn a median income of $64K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +3.2% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, labourers, community & personal service.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Vietnamese.

 Girrawheen is served by 6 schools, including 3 primary, 1 secondary, 1 combined, 1 special.
 The average ICSEA score is 944, which is below the national average of 1,000.
 Public transport access includes 54 bus stops.

-From an investment perspective, Girrawheen offers a gross rental yield of 5.8%, rated as high yield.
-Property prices sit below the state median ($520K/$951K), suggesting a potential value opportunity.
+From an investment perspective, Girrawheen shows a gross rental yield of approximately 6.5%, rated as high yield.
+Property prices sit below the state median ($520K/$951K), which can point to relative value.
 The price-to-income ratio of 8.1x is considered moderate.
 House prices have moved +20.9% year-on-year.
+Population growth of +3.2% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.